-Non-Mandatory Non-Tenure Track Faculty Promotion of Lecturers and Clinical Faculty

-{This process involves the URC, Unit Chair/School Director, CRC and the Dean}
+Non-Mandatory Non-Tenure Track Faculty Promotion of Lecturers and Clinical Faculty {This process involves the URC, Unit Chair/School Director, CRC and the Dean}

-Mid-March August 15 (or first Candidate notifies unit head of intention to be considered for promotion.
+Mid-March Candidate notifies unit head of intention to be considered for promotion.
 Unit head offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates.
-Electronic folder developed from the current OneIT format will be available for candidate uploads for both external review materials and the dossier.
-Deadline for candidates to complete dossiers.
-Candidates have the day of the academic year) option of posting their dossier components in advance of this date but must submit all dossier information in the prescribed electronic format by this date (first day of 9-month faculty contract).
+Electronic folders will be provided for candidate uploads.
+August 15 (or first Deadline for candidates to complete dossiers.
+Candidates have the day of the academic option of posting their dossier components in advance of this date but year) must submit all dossier information in the prescribed electronic format by this date (first day of 9-month faculty contract).
 Each URC may begin the internal review process as soon as the dossier is available.
-Mid-September Each URC sends its report to the unit head and meets with the unit head for discussion.
+Mid-September Each URC sends its report to the unit head and meets with the unit Mid-October head for discussion.
 Mid-October If the Unit head's determination is positive, the unit head shall, after consulting with the assembled URC, submit the determination and rationale, together with the recommendation and rationale of the URC, to the Dean.
 If the unit head's determination is negative, the Unit head shall meet with the Faculty Member to provide the Faculty Member with a copy of that determination and its rationale and to explain the Faculty Member's right of rebuttal.
 Candidates will have 14 days to submit a written rebuttal if they choose to do so.
 After this 14-day window is exhausted, the unit head submits their determination and rationale and the URC recommendation to the Dean.
 The CRC may begin the College-level review process as soon as the dossier is advanced to the Dean's Office.
 Mid-November The CRC Chair submits the report of the CRC to the Dean.
 The Dean may elect to meet with the College Review Committee to discuss the report should there be questions.
 Early January Dean completes the review and provides the candidate with a copy of their determination and rationale and invites the candidate to meet to discuss the determination.
-If the Dean's determination is negative, the unit head shall meet with the candidate to explain the candidate's right to submit a rebuttal.
+If the Dean's determination is negative, the unit head shall meet with the candidate to explain the candidate's right to submit a rebuttal. •

-Mandatory Non-Tenure Track Faculty Reappointment of Lecturers and Clinical Faculty

-{This process involves the URC, Unit Chair/School Director and the Dean}
+Mandatory Non-Tenure Track Faculty Reappointment of Lecturers and Clinical Faculty {This process involves the URC, Unit Chair/School Director and the Dean}